omarmohhameed29/Auto-MPG-Data-Analysis/README.md

 - Exploratory data analysis (EDA) techniques.
 - Data visualization using Matplotlib, Seaborn.
 - Statistical analysis and inference.
-- Regression modeling for prediction.
-- Python programming and libraries (Pandas, NumPy, scikit-learn).
+- Python programming and libraries (Pandas, NumPy).

-<b>Conclusion</b>:<br> This project demonstrates your ability to analyze and derive meaningful insights from a real-world dataset, as well as your skills in data preprocessing, visualization, and predictive modeling.
+<b>Conclusion</b>:<br> This project demonstrates your ability to analyze and derive meaningful insights from a real-world dataset, as well as your skills in data preprocessing, visualization.